-5.12 Street design
+5.10 Street Design

-- 5.12.1 As getting the street layout right results in a well-functioning development and a better place to live the council expects new street design to accord with national best practice guidance on the subject16. - 5.12.2 Opportunities for inappropriate parking should be designed out of schemes, as far as possible.
-Providing sufficient designated on-street parking spaces in the right locations will assist in reducing the instances where residents feel the need to park on footways or verges.
+- 5.10.1 The council expects new street design to align with up to date national best practice guidance to ensure that the street layout creates a well-functioning development and a high-quality place where people will feel safe. . - 5.10.2 Providing sufficient designated on-street parking spaces in the right locations will assist in reducing the instances where residents feel the need to park on footways or verges.
 However, inappropriate parking should also be prevented through the design of the street.
 A range of street elements, such as carriageway widths, street furniture and planting, (including trees and groundcover planting), can be manipulated to constrain or direct parking.